Spandan833/PersonalBlog/posts/ChannelPower.md

 ## Reference Level

 This is a value (in a unit which matches the power unit), which determines the upper limit of the power expected from the measurement.
 If the reference level is set too high or too low the signal will not be visible properly on the analyzer display.
+If the refernce level is too high, decreases the dynamic range and ability to see small changes.

 ## Why is it measured?